-On the same note, we are also curious to understand a particular DeepFake detection method listed on the right column of Figure~\ref{fig:battle}, which previously published detectors has it benchmarked against.
-Figure~\ref{fig:cd} presents a chord diagram to show the ``competition'' among later detectors and earlier ones.
-In the chord diagram, each node represents a DeepFake detection method, and a link connecting node A and node B means that DeepFake detection method A has evaluated method B as a baseline in its paper, assuming method A comes after B. We have also noticed that many of the DeepFake detectors are benchmarked against common machine learning (ML) based classifiers such as KNN and logistic regression, or popular DNNs such as the ResNet \citep{he2016deep}, \etc. Therefore, we also list out 30 popular ML-based methods in Figure~\ref{fig:cd}, and a link between a DeepFake detection method A and an ML-based method B can be established when B is evaluated by A in its paper.
-We have provided an interactive diagram\footnote{ {\url{http://www.xujuefei.com/dfsurvey}}} to facilitate the interpretation of the graph.
+Moreover, we try to understand for a particular DeepFake detection method listed on the right column of Figure~\ref{fig:battle} , which previously published detectors has it benchmarked against.
+Figure~\ref{fig:cd} presents a chord diagram to show the `competition' among later detectors and earlier ones.
+In the chord diagram, each node represents a DeepFake detection method, and a link connecting a node $A$ and a node $B$ means that the method $A$ has been compared with the method $B$ as a baseline in $A$'s paper, which infers that the method $A$ comes after $B$.
+We also notice that many of the DeepFake detectors are benchmarked against common machine learning (ML) based classifiers such as KNN and logistic regression, or popular DNNs such as the ResNet \citep{he2016deep}, \etc. Therefore, we also list out 30 popular ML-based methods in Figure~\ref{fig:cd}, and a link between a DeepFake detection method $A$ and an ML-based method $B$ can be established when the method $B$ is compared by the $A$'s paper.
+We provide an interactive diagram\footnote{ {\url{http://www.xujuefei.com/dfsurvey}}} to facilitate the interpretation of the graph.
 The top-$5$ popular baselines adopted in the evaluation are XceptionNet \citep{chollet2017xception}, \cite{afchar2018mesonet}, \cite{nguyen2019multi}, ResNet \citep{he2016deep}, and \cite{yang2019exposing_1}.
-XceptionNet, ResNet, and VGG are the top-$3$ CNN models which are employed as baselines in comparison.
-Among these baselines, XceptionNet is the most popular baseline and more than one-third studies employ it as their baselines.
-Figure~\ref{fig:det_popular_baseline_rank} (L) shows the top-11 most popular DeepFake detection methods chosen as baselines and Figure~\ref{fig:det_popular_baseline_rank} (R) shows the top-10 most popular ML-based methods chosen as baselines by various DeepFake detectors, according to Figure~\ref{fig:cd}.
-We can also recognize the DeepFake detection methods that have carried out the most extensive comparison experiments, \ie, benchmarked against the most number of baselines from the chord diagram.
-Figure~\ref{fig:det_extensive_rank} (L) shows the top-9 DeepFake detection methods that have benchmarked against the most number of baselines, and Figure~\ref{fig:det_extensive_rank} (R) shows the top-8 DeepFake detection methods that have benchmarked against the most number of baselines in 2020.
+XceptionNet, ResNet, and VGG are the top-$3$ CNN models that are employed as the baselines for comparison.
+In particular, XceptionNet is the most popular baseline and more than one-third studies compare with it.
+Figure~\ref{fig:det_popular_baseline_rank} (L) shows the top-11 most popular DeepFake detection methods chosen as baselines and Figure~\ref{fig:det_popular_baseline_rank} (R) shows the top-10 most popular ML-based methods chosen as baselines by various DeepFake detectors (See Figure~\ref{fig:cd}).
+We also identify the DeepFake detection methods that conduct the most extensive comparison experiments, that is, the number of baselines used by these methods are ranked in the top 9 according to the chord diagram.
+Figure~\ref{fig:det_extensive_rank} (L) shows the top-9 DeepFake detection methods that benchmark against the most number of baselines, and Figure~\ref{fig:det_extensive_rank} (R) shows the top-8 DeepFake detection methods that benchmark against the most number of baselines in 2020.